Wisconsin Department of Agriculture, Trade and Consumer Protection: History

-In 1929, the state government merged the Department of Agriculture and the Department of Markets, and consolidated the Dairy and Food Commissioner, the State Treasury Agent, the State Supervisor of Inspectors of Illuminating Oils, and the State Humane Agent to form the Department of Agriculture and Markets.
-The department was overseen by three commissioners who were all appointed by the governor.
+The Departments of Agriculture and the Department of Markets were re-combined in 1929 as the Department of Agriculture and Markets.
+The department was overseen by three commissioners who were all appointed by the governor, and a secretary selected by the commissioners.

 In 1939, the department was renamed the Department of Agriculture.
-The department was then overseen by a seven member Board of Agriculture, who were all appointed by the governor and confirmed by the state Senate.
+The department was then overseen by a seven-member Board of Agriculture, who were all appointed by the governor and confirmed by the state Senate.
 All seven members were required to have an agricultural background.
 This board appointed the department's Secretary.

-In 1979, the department was renamed the Department of Agriculture, Trade and Consumer Protection.
-The law was changed so that one of the seven members on the board must be a consumer representative.
+The department was renamed again in 1977 to its present name—the Department of Agriculture, Trade and Consumer Protection.
+The 1977 law also established that one of the seven members of the Board of Agriculture must be a consumer representative.